|Learn how to encourage responsible building and improve the quality of housing for all.|

 Join in a collaborative development process

 We’ve talked about the need for the participation of all affected parties in the planning and development process.
-That’s necessary for political and social reasons – it leads to ownership and support of the project, puts neighbors and residents in contact, etc. – but it’s also practical.
-The ability of residents and neighbors to work directly with architects and one another over issues of design, of all to work with contractors and suppliers to understand the short- and long-term costs of different methods and materials, of developers and local officials to deal with permits and problems as colleagues rather than as adversaries – all these and other capacities as well are likely to result in a much better end product, greater satisfaction on the part of residents, neighbors, and the community, and a more stable population over the long run.
+That’s necessary for political and social reasons – it leads to ownership and support of the project, creates a connected community, and it’s also practical.
+The ability to work directly with architects and one another throughout the design process, to work with contractors and suppliers to understand the short- and long-term costs of different methods and materials, and to work with developers and local officials to deal with permits and to resolve any problems that may arise are all beneficial collaborations likely to result in a much better end product, greater satisfaction on the part of residents, neighbors, and the community, and a more stable population over the long run.

 Any affordable housing scheme takes both money and community support.
-On rare occasions, the money drops out of the sky, in the form of a government initiative, a socially responsible developer, or a concerned foundation.
-Most of the time, someone has to go chasing funding.
-Community support rarely drops out of the sky: it’s usually the result of public education and persuasion, articles in the media, many one-on-one conversations, and many other actions, events, and spreading of information over a long period.
+On rare occasions, the funds are readily available in the form of a government initiative, a socially responsible developer, or a concerned foundation.
+Most of the time, someone has to put in much effort to raise money.
+Community support also takes work: it’s usually the result of public education and persuasion, articles in the media, many one-on-one conversations, and many other actions, events, and spreading of information over a long period.

 Advocacy is the way you find public money and public support.
 Other funding might come through research into foundations and other private sources, but most housing funding, because of the large amounts involved, is public.
 And, a majority of the time, gaining public funding and support for housing initiatives takes advocacy.